 Jewelry created during this period resembled homemade arts and crafts to some extent, sporting a rather humble handmade look, due in part to the hammered or brushed metals used in these pieces, which all had to be shaped by hand.
 Hand-painted enamel and non-faceted stones such as freshwater pearls, moonstone, garnet, and opals played a huge part during the Arts and Crafts era as well, adding a subtle touch of color to the otherwise rather simple pieces.

 The Edwardian Era (1901-1915)

-The Edwardian era, named after King Edward VII, gave way to a number of innovations in jewelry design and gemstone cutting techniques–many of which are still in use today.
-These ground-breaking innovations included the creation of the calibre, baguette, triangular, trapeze and marquise gemstone cuts, along with a truly innovative metalwork technique called milgrain.
-Milgrain is a detailed metalwork design technique which creates a beaded or hammered-ridge look to the outer edge of a piece of jewelry.
+The Edwardian era, named after King Edward VII, gave way to a number of innovations in jewelry design and gemstone cutting techniques, many of which are still in use today.
+These ground-breaking innovations included the creation of the calibre, baguette, triangular, trapeze, and marquise gemstone cuts, along with a truly innovative metalwork technique called milgrain.
+Milgrain is a detailed metalwork design technique that creates a beaded or hammered-ridge look to the outer edge of a piece of jewelry.

 The Art Nouveau Era (1895-1915)

 The Art Nouveau era, whose name translates to “new art”, marked the start of an entirely new artistic movement and made a lasting impression on the jewelry industry.
 The Art Nouveau era is best known for its novel artistic interpretation of jewelry, which incorporates a number of fluid, vibrant designs.

 Art Nouveau jewelry was inspired by the depictions of nature, landscapes, and depictions of the female form found in Japanese works of art, along with a number of animals, including dragonflies, birds, reptiles, bats, and owls.
 Creatures used in Art Nouveau jewelry evolved into mythical and hybrid animals over time, resembling different characteristics of a number of species.